-IV.
+II.
 Blood Thinners after Surgery

-- During your preoperative visit, you will be advised to purchase over-the-counter Enteric Coated Aspirin 325 mg to take twice daily for one month starting AFTER surgery. - If you are allergic to aspirin, have severe acid reflux, a history of ulcers, or Chronic Kidney Disease, a prescription blood thinner will be prescribed. - If you are currently taking a prescribed blood thinner, this will be restarted 1-2 days after your surgery, depending upon the amount of bleeding from your incision. - If you experience any excessive bleeding from your incision, notify our office immediately so that the timing and dosing of your blood thinner may be adjusted accordingly.
+- During your preoperative visit, you will be advised to purchase over-the-counter Enteric Coated Aspirin 325 mg to take twice daily for one month starting AFTER surgery. - If you are allergic to aspirin, have severe acid reflux, a history of ulcers, or Chronic Kidney Disease, a prescription blood thinner will be prescribed. - If you are currently taking a prescribed blood thinner, this will be restarted 1-2 days after your surgery, depending upon the amount of bleeding from your incision.

+If you experience any excessive bleeding from your incision, notify our office immediately so that the timing and dosing of your blood thinner may be adjusted accordingly.

-V. Showering/Wound Care
+III.
+Showering/Wound Care

-- You may shower after surgery once the water-resistant Optifoam/Aquacel dressing has been applied over the Zipline dressing.
+- Remove the bulky dressing over your hip 2 days after surgery.
+You may shower after as water-resistant Optifoam dressing has been applied over your Zipline dressing.
 The dressing does need to remain intact with your skin to be effective.
-If the dressing starts to lift from your skin, you may place tape to hold the dressing in place and contact our office immediately. - OD NOT ALLOW YOUR INCISION TO GET WET. - DO NOT wear tight clothing that rubs against the incision while it is healing. - Our office staff will remove your Zipline dressing approximately 14 days after it was applied.

-- After your dressing is removed, please refrain from baths, tubs, pools, etc until all of your scabs have fallen off.
+If the Optifoam dressing becomes saturated or starts to lift from your skin, you may replace it with the new Optifoam dressing provided at your discharge.
+You may also place tape to hold the dressing in place. - DO NOT ALLOW YOUR INCISION TO GET WET. - DO NOT wear tight clothing that rubs against the incision while it is healing. - Our office staff will remove your Zipline dressing approximately 14 days after it was applied. - After your dressing is removed, please refrain from baths, tubs, pools, etc until all of your scabs have fallen off.
 We recommend purchasing waterproof shower dressing covers to apply over your incision.
 These dressings are sold at any major pharmacy. - Steri-Strips[TM] will be applied across your incision.
 The Steri-Strips[TM] will fall off on their own.
 Continue to use the shower dressing covers until your scabs fall off.
 Please avoid soaking your incision for an additional 2 weeks.

-VI.
+IV.
 Future Procedures